contao/docs/docs/manual/file-manager/meta-data.en.md

 This article is machine translated.
 {{% /notice %}}

 In Contao, you can add so-called metadata to any kind of file.
 Metadata is mainly used in image galleries and downloads to display a short description or caption for each file.
-In a multilingual project you can create separate metadata for each language.
+In a multilingual project, you can create separate metadata for each language.

 Contao supports the following metadata:

 - Title
 - Alternative text
-- Link
+- link
 - Caption

 ![Maintaining the metadata](/de/file-manager/images/de/pflegen-der-metadaten.png?classes=shadow)

-**HTML output**
+**HTML outputThe**
- The content element of element type "Image" generates the following HTML code:
+ content element of element type "Image" generates the following HTML code:

 ```html
 <div class="ce_image first block">